PelionIoT/mbed-client-randlib/test/README.md

 cd build
 cmake ..

-make check
+make all test
 ```

 ### Code coverage

 Code coverage is optional feature and it is disabled by default.
 To enable code coverage use the following command to build the tests:
 ```
 cmake .. -Denable_coverage_data=ON